araobp/parking/README.md

 #Where is my car?

-This is my second IoT project.
+This is my second IoT project as my hobby.

 What will happen if you don't remember where you parked your car in a multi-story parking garage?